More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 About Audio Compare

-This professional audio comparison tool allows you to compare two audio files using AB testing and detailed statistical analysis.
-Perfect for comparing different masters, audio formats, effects, or quality settings.
+This professional audio comparison tool lets you compare two audio files using AB testing, integrated LUFS loudness, true-peak (dBTP) and detailed spectral analysis.
+Perfect for loudness-matching masters, checking streaming compliance (-14 LUFS / -1 dBTP), and comparing codecs like MP3 vs FLAC or different bitrates.
 All processing happens locally in your browser for complete privacy.

 What audio formats are supported?